Magic Leap names ex-Microsoft EVP Peggy Johnson as CEO

 Magic Leap, the once high-flying augmented reality company that crashed to Earth earlier this year, today announced former Microsoft executive VP Peggy Johnson will replace departing CEO Rony Abovitz.
-In a press release, Magic Leap said Johnson will take the reins on August 1, bringing a “proven track record” of successful partnerships and transactions to the AR company, which is seeking to quickly establish traction in the enterprise market.
+Johnson will take the reins on August 1, bringing a “proven track record” of successful partnerships and transactions to the AR company, which is seeking to quickly establish traction in the enterprise market.

 A former electrical engineer with the background to deeply understand the technologies she’s overseeing, Johnson has chalked up decades in the industry.
 Before her six-year stint at Microsoft, where she oversaw business development, she spent 24 years at Qualcomm, holding multiple leadership positions, as well as membership on the company’s executive committee.
 Prior to that, she worked on military electronics for General Electric.
 She’s currently on BlackRock’s board of directors, and there’s little question her extensive experience and connections to key hardware and software makers will be an asset to Magic Leap as it struggles to survive its current crisis.